-- A TRADITIONAL IRA A traditional IRA does not include a Roth IRA, Simple IRA or education IRA. - ANOTHER QUALIFIED EMPLOYER PLAN Under Code Section 401 (a) or an annuity plan under Code Section 403 (a) that accepts your rollover. - AN ANNUITY CONTRACT As described in Code Section 403 (b) that accepts your rollover. - AN ELIGIBLE DEFERRED COMPENSATION PLAN Under Code Section 457 (b) that is maintained by a state, political subdivision of a state, or any agency or instrumentality of a state or local governmental entity so long as it agrees to accept your rollover, separately accounting for amounts transferred in such plan from the Retirement System's plan. - A ROTH IRA Under Internal Revenue Code Section 408 (a). - A SIMPLE IRA Under Internal Revenue Code Section 408 (p) that has been established for at least two (2) years.
+- > A traditional IRA.
+A traditional IRA does not include a Roth IRA, Simple IRA or education IRA - Another qualified employer plan under Code Section 401 (a) or an annuity plan under Code Section 403 (a) that accepts your rollover. - An annuity contract described in Code Section 403 (b) that accepts your rollover. - An eligible deferred compensation plan under Code Section 457 (b) that is maintained by a state, political subdivision of a state, or any agency or instrumentality of a state or local governmental entity so long as it agrees to accept your rollover, separately accounting for amounts transferred in such plan from the Retirement System's plan.